daluongo/DLuongo_HW_10_SQLALCHEMY/README.md

 I used Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
 All of the analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.
+* I designed a query to retrieve the last 12 months of precipitation data, selecting only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* The query results were loaded into a Pandas DataFrame and the index was set to the date column.

-* Sort the DataFrame values by `date`.
+* The DataFrame values were sorted by `date`.

-* Plot the results using the DataFrame `plot` method.
+* The results were plotted using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis

-* Design a query to calculate the total number of stations.

-* Design a query to find the most active stations.

-  * List the stations and observation counts in descending order.

-  * Which station has the highest number of observations?

-  * Hint: You may need to use functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.

-* Design a query to retrieve the last 12 months of temperature observation data (tobs).
+* I designed queries calculating the total number of stations, the most active stations(most observations), and retrieving the last 12 months of temperature observation data.

-  * Filter by the station with the highest number of observations.

-  * Plot the results as a histogram with `bins=12`.
+* The results were plotted as a histogram.

     ![station-histogram](Images/station-histogram.png)